Willet,

 |

 ![]() ... fight.
-This may look like some kind of rough courting action of the kind familiar \among ducks, but in fact it is a territorial spat.
+This may look like some kind of rough courting action of the kind familiar among ducks, but in fact it is a territorial spat.
 Birds of North America Online reports that Willets fight over territory even on the wintering ground, and that in fights they sometimes pull out opponents' tail feathers. |

 |

-![]() And plain as they are just standing there, they can look good in the warm light of the setting sun. |
+![]() And plain as a Willet can be when it just stands there, it can still catch the eye in the warm light of the setting sun. |

 |

 ![]() Finally, an oddity.
 This Willet has gone through the pre-basic molt in late summer that normally produces the typical plain non-breeding plumage.
 But in this case, the bird grew in a second round of the striped head and underparts plumage that is normal in the breeding season.
 If this were breeding plumage retained from the previous spring and summer by a failure or long delay in pre-basic molt, it would be severely worn, but these feathers appear quite fresh.
-This is thus "basic" or "non-breeding" plumage that has the appearance of being "alternate" or "breeding." |
+This is thus basic or non-breeding plumage with feathers that resemble those of alternate or breeding plumage. |